laderast/exacloudTutorial/exacloud-tutorial.md

 2. Your entry point is the ACC filesystem, which is shared across all ACC machines (not just exacloud).
 You can run jobs from here, but you will run into space limitations (10 Gb limit).
 If you have larger data, it's much easier to use the lustre filesystem.
 So let's go to the lustre folder:

 ```
+cd /home/exacloud/lustre1/[our folder name]
 ```

-3. Make your own folder in the lustre system.
+3. Make your own folder in the lustre folder.
 Copy the scripts, and example data into your folder.

 ```
+mkdir [your user name]
+cp
 ```

 ##Task 1: Testing your code in an interactive session